 A lifetime public servant, in 2003 Congresswoman Madeleine Z. Bordallo became the first woman to represent Guam in the U.S. House of Representatives.
 Ms. Bordallo brings to Congress over forty years of experience in public service in the executive and legislative branches of the Government of Guam and numerous non-governmental organizations.
-The 114th Congress is Ms. Bordallo’s seventh term.
+The 115th Congress is Ms. Bordallo’s eighth term.

 In addition to her committee responsibilities, Ms. Bordallo will serve as the vice chair of the Congressional Asian Pacific American Caucus (CAPAC) and the co-chair of the Congressional China Caucus and the Congressional Long Range Strike Caucus.
 She is also a member of the U.S. Philippines Friendship Caucus, the Korean Caucus, the Army Caucus, the Navy/Marine Corps Caucus, the National Guard and Reserve Component Caucus, the Travel and Tourism Caucus, the Women’s Caucus, the Taiwan Caucus, the Long Range Strike Caucus, and the Wounded to Work Caucus, among others.